This article is the result of four years of living at UBC. (essentially)

 Don’t Forget about freshman 15:

 Many think that Freshman 15 is just a myth.
 As a university freshman 5 years ago, you can bet there’s plenty of truth to it.
 Perhaps, the distance from family, the stress of moving, the busyness of studying/cramming for exams/essays is compensated by the comfort and familiarity of food.
-Perhaps, the lack of time and lack of time management (personally for me at least.) results in eating high calorie but nutritionally low foods. (which also happens to often be the default foods we eat when stress – potato chips, chocolates, ramen noodles?.)
+Perhaps, the lack of time and lack of time management (personally for me at least.) results in eating high calorie but nutritionally low foods. (which also happens to often be the default foods we eat when stress – potato chips, chocolates, ramen noodles?)
 Perhaps, the convenience of food on campus and your meal plan dollars results in consistent and frequent eating.
 (You will be happy to know Totem Park Magdas has a burger ordering open till around 1 AM.
 Domino’s Pizza regularly delivers till 3 AM.
-A&W + Macdonalds at the village is 24/7.)
+A&W + Macdonalds at the village is 24/7.
+We didn’t have A&W as a freshman though.)

 Whatever the cause, you can be assured without proper intention, you will be putting on weight in you freshman year.
 Make an intentional effort to eat healthy, exercise, and be mindful of how you are fueling your body for success.